gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 - Support for USB Mode V3 Beta macro
 - Protection against crashed due to non-monitored vuMeters being manually turned on

+ 11/16/22 Updates:

+ - Support for RoomOS11 Beta
+ - Support for WebRTC Calls with RoomOS11 Beta.
+Side-by-side compositions not used in WebRTC mode since not yet supported

 ## Contacts
 * Gerardo Chaves (gchaves@cisco.com)